Toloka/docs/en/guide/concepts/reviewing-assignments.md

 ![](../_images/control-rules/reviewing-assignments/qcr-reviewing-assignments_example2.png =700x)

-After 3 tasks are reviewed, the skill is set to the percentage of correct task suite responses.
+After 3 tasks are reviewed, the skill is set to the percentage of correct responses.
 Use the skill value to set access to other pools with [filters](filters.md).

 {% cut "Example of filter settings" %}